Game Management Unit 40B

 Yuma Mesa: As with the Yuma Valley, concentrate your efforts around the citrus groves and agriculture lands as dove usually occur in higher densities in these areas.
 This area has a lot of birds, which should provide excellent hunting.

 Desert Areas: If you choose to get away from the crowds, some of the desert washes and other areas providing water and/or roost sites can also reward you with a productive flight and fewer hunters to contend with.

 Hunters should be aware that a large portion of Unit 40B is located within the Barry M. Goldwater Range.
-Range permits are required to access the area.
-To obtain a range access permit, contact the Yuma Range Department (MCAS-Yuma at (928) 269-7150. ) Note all off-road vehicles must meet street legal requirement prior to entering the range.
+Barry M. Goldwater Range (BMGR) access is subject to military operations/closure and requires an Access Permit through the iSportsman program at: https://luke.isportsman.net/.
+Unit 40B on BMGR-West is open to hunting as permitted under R12-4-304 and R12-4-318, except in the Restricted Areas which are closed to all public recreation.
+Note all off-road vehicles must meet street legal requirements prior to entering the range.

 Be sure to pick up a copy of the current Migratory Bird regulations and update yourself on season dates, bag and possession limits, and legal shooting hours prior to going into the field.
 Packing out all litter, including spent shell casings, is not only the right thing to do, it’s the law.
 By taking the time to bury feather piles and remove a little of the trash that was already there, we can help to maintain the hunting tradition, serve as good role models for young hunters, and help to ensure that we’re welcomed back when hunting private lands.